 - 1/4 tsp salt

 - 1/2 cup vegan or regular butter softened

 - 1 cup brown sugar

 - 1/2 tsp peppermint extract

 - 1/2 cup mini chocolate chips dairy free, if desired

 - Preheat oven to 350F and line two baking sheets with a silpat or parchment paper.

-- Mix together the chia and water and place in the fridge for one hour.
+- Mix together the chia and water and place in the fridge for 20 minutes.
 Omit if you do not want to make this vegan and simply use a regular egg.

 - In a bowl, mix together the oats, flour, baking powder, cocoa, cinnamon and salt.